 10. Dobson Fly (Corydalinae)

 Dobsonflies may look terrifying but are harmless.
 The male pictured has pinchers for holding onto the female during mating, but they are useless to bite with.
-The females have small pinchers and can inflict a painful but medically insignificant bite.
+The females have miniature pinchers and can inflict a painful but medically insignificant bite.

 ©Josef Stemeseder/Shutterstock.com

 The dobsonfly spends most of its life as a larva, called a hellgrammite.
 They remain in this stage for three years before emerging and pupating.
 The dobsonfly is short-lived.
 It is attracted to bright lights near rivers and streams in the summer.
 The dobsonfly can grow to over two inches long and has a large wingspan, adding to its terrifying appearance.
 As a last resort, they are capable of spraying a bad-smelling anal fluid to ward off predators.
-Their antennae are as long as their bodies and are used for searching for a mate and finding the perfect spot to lay eggs.
+Their antennae are as long as their bodies and are used to search for a mate and find the perfect spot to lay eggs.
 The antennae have many segments.

 The photo featured at the top of this post is © SIMON SHIM/Shutterstock.com